Sure, Portland, Eugene and Bend get most of the buzz. But if you’re relocating to Oregon, Springfield could be a solid choice.

 If you’ve landed on this article, chances are decent that you’ve at least considered moving here.
 While our offices are based in Eugene (with another office in Bend), we’ve always done business in Springfield.
 Lately, it seems more and more of our clients are including Springfield in their home searches.

 This makes sense.
 For one thing, people are simply being priced out of Eugene, particularly toward the lower end of the market.
+But there’s more to the picture than that.

 - Important Considerations: Geography, Cost of Living, Economy, and Quality of Life